 CIMA (Chartered Institute of Management Accountants) is leading the way with announcements that ALL of their 17 exams will be remotely proctored from May 2020.
 This is fantastic news, as it allows their students across the globe to keep studying.
 At FI, we have extended our CIMA offering to allow students to make the most of remote testing.

 I had to find out more about this “remote proctoring”.
 CIMA isn’t the first in our market to do this.
 Moreover, other institutes such as CIPFA, have been using remote proctoring for online exams for some time.

 Pearson Vue are the testing provider that CIMA use.
-Interestingly, it is the same provider that ACCA and ICAEW use (ICAEW use BTL for the Professional and Advanced levels, who also have online proctoring software).
+Interestingly, it is the same provider that ICAEW use (ICAEW use BTL for the Professional and Advanced levels, who also have online proctoring software).
 This is great news for employers.
 Mostly because once you have the right spec for IT to support the CIMA tests, it is expected this will meet the same requirements for ACCA and ICAEW if (or more likely when) they move to remote proctoring.
 For more information to share with your IT departments, or to check your own PC spec please see here.